openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 .. rst-class:: colleft

 - Between the last milestone and the RC1

-- stop adding features and concentrate on bug fixes
+  - Stop adding features and concentrate on bug fixes
   - Once all the release-critical bugs are fixed, we produce the first release candidate for that project (RC1)
-- used as-is as the final release
+  - Used as-is as the final release

 .. rst-class:: colright